- WORLD EDITIONAustraliaNorth AmericaWorld

 Risks that could reverse momentum

-Although valuations are attractive now, they can revert if market enthusiasm for AI and tech infrastructure diminishes.
-Overheated sectors may face correction, especially if macroeconomic conditions worsen or monetary policy shifts unexpectedly.
+Although valuations are attractive now, they could revert if market enthusiasm for AI and tech infrastructure diminishes.
+Overheated sectors may face corrections, especially if macro conditions worsen or monetary policy shifts.

-The most significant risk to this nascent rally is a prolonged conflict involving Iran, which could trigger a surge in oil prices and escalate inflation.
-If energy prices spike sharply or a broader geopolitical crisis unfolds, it could dampen investor confidence and reverse the current momentum.
+The most significant risk to this nascent rally in small-cap stocks is a prolonged conflict involving Iran, which could trigger a surge in oil prices and escalate inflation.
+If energy prices spike sharply or a broader geopolitical crisis unfolds, investor confidence may be dampened and current momentum could reverse.

 For biotech and healthcare, risks include regulatory changes and clinical trial setbacks.
 For example, biotech companies heavily reliant on R&D progress or regulatory approvals could face delays or failures, affecting their growth prospects.

 However, vigilance is necessary.
-Risks like geopolitical conflicts and sector corrections could dampen enthusiasm if not managed wisely.
+Risks like geopolitical conflicts and sector corrections could weigh on enthusiasm if not managed wisely.
 A disciplined approach, focusing on high-quality companies with strong fundamentals, can help capitalize on this promising environment.

 Given the risks, diversification remains vital.
 Investors should tailor their portfolios to include resilient small-cap stocks that can perform across different scenarios.